el-zazo/webapp--zazo-gaming-shop/README.md

-# Zazo Gaming Shop
+# GearUp

 ## Project Overview

-Zazo Gaming Shop is a full-stack e-commerce platform specifically designed for gaming hardware and accessories.
+GearUp is a full-stack e-commerce platform specifically designed for gaming hardware and accessories.
 The application provides a seamless shopping experience for gamers looking to purchase the latest tech for their gaming setups.

 ## Project Structure